aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/DataSource.md

 ### Configurable DataSource Properties

-To allow the AWS Advanced JDBC Driver to work with multiple driver-specific datasources, you need to specify what property names the underlying datasource uses.
-For example, one datasource implementation could use the method `setUser` to set the datasource username, while another might use the method `setUsername` for the same task.
-See the table below for a list of configurable property names.
+See the table below for a list of configurable properties.

 > **:warning: Note:** If the same connection property is provided both explicitly in the connection URL and in the datasource properties, the value set in the datasource properties will take precedence.